DjangoCRM/django-crm/docs/site/updating_crm_software.md

 python manage.py collectstatic --settings=webcrm.local_settings
 ```

+!!!
+Tip
-- Provide meaningful comments on the code you are modifying.
+    Provide meaningful comments on the code you are modifying.
 This will help in case of conflict when merging your project with a new [Django-CRM releases](https://github.com/DjangoCRM/django-crm/releases){target="_blank"}.